genuinebyte/headsniff/README.md

-# Metasniff
+# Headsniff
-No relation to metasploit.
+Headsniff is a program designed to sniff the data from the header of packets that travel through a network interface.
+Currently you can only output the source and destination IP addresses but support MAC is soon to come.

-Metasniff is a program designed to sniff the metadata of packts that travel through a network interface.
-Currently you can only output the source and destination IP addresses but support for MAC addresses is in progress.
+I hope to allow a vast amount of customization on what to output.